Cardinals vs. Royals Player Props Betting Odds

-Player prop bet options for Paul Goldschmidt, Vinnie Pasquantino and others are listed when the St. Louis Cardinals host the Kansas City Royals at Busch Stadium on Monday at 2:15 PM ET.
+Player props can be found for Paul Goldschmidt and Vinnie Pasquantino, among others, when the St. Louis Cardinals host the Kansas City Royals at Busch Stadium on Tuesday at 7:45 PM ET.

 Bet on this matchup or its props with DraftKings!